ndiego/icon-block/readme.txt

 == Description ==

-A simple little block that allows you add a custom SVG icon or graphic to the Block Editor (Gutenberg).
+A simple little block that allows you to add a custom SVG icon or graphic to the Block Editor (Gutenberg).

 The plugin also includes the complete WordPress icon library with 270+ SVG icons to choose from!